-Note: Be careful not to run down the auxiliary RV battery as this could leave you without any 12 Volt power.
+Note: Be careful not to run down the auxiliary RV battery as this could

 DASH FANS: Provide air flow in the cockpit area.
 They can be of assistance to the defroster system during cold temperatures, or circulate cool air from your air conditioner during hot weather.
 This is a two speed switch for low and high speed operation.